dfinity/portal/docs/developer-docs/quickstart/network-quickstart.md

 Here are some suggestions for where to go next:

--   [Tutorials](../developers-guide/tutorials-intro) to explore building front-end and back-end dapps in a local development environment.
+-   [Build on the IC](../build/) to explore building front-end and back-end dapps in a local development environment.

--   [What is Candid?](../candid-guide/candid-concepts) to learn how the Candid interface description language enables service interoperability and composability.
+-   [What is Candid?](../build/languages/candid/candid-concepts) to learn how the Candid interface description language enables service interoperability and composability.

--   [Motoko at-a-glance](../languages/motoko-at-a-glance) to learn about the features and syntax for using Motoko.
+-   [Motoko at-a-glance](../build/languages/motoko/motoko-at-a-glance) to learn about the features and syntax for using Motoko.